BugSwarm/bugswarm/README.md

 ```
 _Example_:
 ```
-$ python3 generate_pair_input.py --repo alibaba/canal --include-resettable --include-test-failures-only --include-archived-only --classified-code --classified-exception NullPointerException -o /home/user/results_output.txt
+$ python3 generate_pair_input.py --repo alibaba/canal --include-resettable --include-test-failures-only --include-archived-only --classified-exception IllegalAccessError -o /home/bugswarm/results_output.txt
 ```
 The example above will include job pairs that were previously attempted to reproduce from the Artifact database collection,
 among those job pairs we include only those that have test failure according to the Analyzer, marked
 as resettable, and finally we restrict the job pairs further to those that were classified with having
-the "NullPointerException".
+the "IllegalAccessError".

-The output of this script can then be used with the below step, Reproduce a Pair.
+The output file of this script can then be used to define the repo slug, failed job ID, and passed job ID arguments of the below step, Reproduce a Pair.

 #### Reproduce a Pair
 `run_reproduce_pair.sh`: Reproduces a single job-pair given the slug for the project from which the job-pair